Skip to main content

 Indexing & Reorgs

-A chain fork occurs when more than one miner submits a valid block at the same time causing a split and two valid chains to exist.
+A chain fork occurs when more than one miner submits a valid block at the same time, causing a split where two valid chains exist simultaneously.

 Indexing & Reorgs

-When a chain forks, eventually one of the chains becomes accepted as the valid chain, known as the canonical chain, the forked chain that isn’t accepted becomes the orphaned chain, the orphaned blocks don’t continue existing and the transactions that occur in those blocks cease to exist.
+When a chain forks, eventually one chain becomes accepted as the valid chain, known as the canonical chain.
+The forked chain that is not accepted becomes the orphaned chain.
+Orphaned blocks cease to exist, and transactions that occurred in those blocks cease to exist as well.

-• Canonical chain - The chain that is adopted as the valid chain
+• Canonical chain: The chain adopted as the valid chain

-Info: It’s worth noting that we don’t know which fork will be the orphaned chain and which will become the canonical chain until after the fact.
+Info: We do not know which fork will be orphaned and which will become canonical until after the fact.

 Block finality

-The minimum number of blocks to confirm the blocks will not become part of an orphaned chain.
+The minimum number of blocks needed to confirm that blocks will not become part of an orphaned chain.

-Info: Block finality is the reason bridges and centralized exchanges require a delay once the transaction is confirmed to ensure blocks won’t become orphaned blocks
+Info: Block finality is the reason bridges and centralized exchanges require a confirmation delay after a transaction is confirmed, to ensure blocks will not become orphaned.

 Reorg

-A reorg is a set of events that results in a chain to rollback to a previous point in time.
+A reorg is a set of events that results in a chain rolling back to a previous point in time.